ku-mo/1866wiki/docs/30-guides/32-council-guide.md

 Avoid:

 - debates about personality or history
 - speculative intent analysis
 - arguments about who “deserves” leniency outside defined mitigation rules

 ## 4.4 Voting

 Once you are ready:

 - cast a vote in `#nap-votes` under the correct case
-- use explicit, unambiguous text (see Section 5)
+- use explicit, unambiguous text (see Section 5 below)

 After voting, do **not** attempt to change your vote.
 Votes are locked by rule.